managedkaos/merge-pull-request/README.md

 # Merginator

-This Action merges pull requests.
+This Action merges pull requests and deletes the branch associated with the PR.

 # Secrets
 - N/A